sanghack81/sanghack81.github.io/index.md

 ## News
+- (Aug 2024) Congratulations to Inwoo for being chosen as a recipient of the Yulchon AI STAR Scholarship!
 - (Jun 2024) Six students joined <img src="/assets/logo_2023.png" height="16" style="vertical-align: baseline"/> Causality Lab!
 - (May 2024) Two papers are accepted at ICML 2024.
 Thanks for students' incredible efforts!
 - (Apr 2024) Two papers are accepted at UAI 2024.
 Super congrats!